satansdeer/satansdeer.github.com/content/legacy-posts/open-closed-principle/index.md

 __OCP__ states that software entities (classes, modules, functions) should be open for extension, but closed for modification.
 Let's figure out what exactly does it mean…

-That basically means that you should write your modules in a way that wouldn't require you to __modify__ it's code in order to __extend__ it's behaviour.
+That means that you should write your modules in a way that wouldn't require you to __modify__ it's code in order to __extend__ it's behaviour.

 ![open/closed principle](/open_closed_1.png)